SWC-Advanced-Microscopy/ScanImageTileScan/README.md

 # ScanImage TileScanner
-This package implements a simple time-lapse tile scanner for ScanImage.
+This package implements a simple time-lapse tile scanner for [ScanImage](https://vidriotechnologies.com).
-It uses linear stages controlled externally to ScanImage.
+The package defines a class called `tiler` that is a wrapper around ScanImage.
+`Tiler` sets up tile coordinates, moves an X/Y stage, and instructs ScanImage to take images.
+Image acquisition is performed partly via a ScanImage user-function.
+Multiple repeats (called "sections") of the same tile region can be obtained.
+This allows for things like time-lapse imaging of morphological changes in large brain slices.

+## Limitations
+Our approach is useful only for specific cases.
-We implemented this because we wanted to move the sample on an X/Y stage separate to that which ScanImage controlled.
+For instance, we implemented our own [motion control](https://github.com/BaselLaserMouse/MotionControl) classes for this project as we wanted the sample stage to indepedent from the ScanImage-controlled stage.
-The software is very specific to our use-case but might be helpful for others.
-Based upon our [motion control](https://github.com/BaselLaserMouse/MotionControl) package.
+This has the disadvantage that you will need to write your own control code if you don't use the PI C-891 motion controller, as we did here.
+However, it has the advantage that you can set up your system in a very open-ended manner.
+Also note that some settings (e.g. the imagaing depth) are hard-coded.

 ## Example session